Table of Contents

 • 4.
 Lipstick-Sized Portable Charger

-You’ll be snapping photos and managing vacation plans on the Disney App, so you will need a well-charged device.
-Never worry about a dead battery again with a portable charger – this is one is a family favorite because it’s about the size of a tube of lipstick yet powerful enough to charge several devices (phones, cameras, and other USB-standard electronics).
+You’ll be snapping photos and managing vacation plans on the Disney Experience App, so you will need a well-charged device.
+Never worry about a dead battery again with a portable charger – this one is a family favorite because it’s about the size of a tube of lipstick yet powerful enough to charge several devices (phones, cameras, and other USB-standard electronics).
 We throw it into our backpack and forget about the rest.

 Lipstick-Sized Charger